-- Simple depth-first traversals over the AST. - Too low-level; not recommended. - Better alternative: Use higher-level query functions, such as:
+Simple depth-first traversals over the AST.

+Too low-level; not recommended.

+Better alternative: Use higher-level query functions, such as:

-Get all functions of a program Program.getRoot().getInfo(). getAllFunctionDefinitions() Get all if-statements within a node n Misc.getInheritedEnclosee(n, IfStatement.class) Get statement with label L within a node n n.getInfo().getStatementWithLabel("L")
+Get all functions of a program Program.getRoot().getInfo().
+Get statement with label L within a node n n.getInfo().getStatementWithLabel("L") Get all nodes of some type (say if-statement) within node n Misc.getInheritedEnclosee(n, IfStatement.class)